a-tol/quic-benchmarks/README.md

 fork with preset configurations to benchmark our EC2 instance, as well as any local servers from quic-multitest-server.

-use python3 -m venv [environment_directory] and place all the files from this repository there, then install all the required dependencies.

 ./run_benchmarks.sh runs the QUIC HTTP3 client various network traffic shaping conditions.
 Please ensure that the name of the network device specified in each file in the ./networks directory matches the one used by your local PC, specifically your network device.
 If it is different, please run sed -i 's/wlp2s0/[device_name]/g' *